gaogaotiantian/viztracer/README.md

 ### Command Line

-The easiest way to use VizTracer it through command line.
+The easiest way to use VizTracer is through command line.
 Assume you have a python script to profile and the normal way to run it is:

 ```
 python3 my_script.py